No Results Found

 The page you requested could not be found.
 Try refining your search, or use the navigation above to locate the post.

 Royalty accounting can be a complex business.
 Numerous sources of sales, intricate contract clauses, complex calculations and multiple payments mean it can be easy to feel overwhelmed.
 Don’t worry; you’re not alone!
-Royalties have a significant impact on any business, therefore it is crucial to understand exactly how they are affecting your cashflow and value.
+This article will help you understand exactly how royalty systems affect your business’s cashflow and value.

 Each of these statements has two key elements.
 Income statements comprise of revenue accounts, which show the money coming in to your business; and expense accounts, which show the money going out.
 The difference between the two is your profitability.
 On a balance sheet, there are assets – the things that add value to your business, like cash; and liabilities – the things that detract value from your business.
 Liabilities include royalties that are due to be paid.